 Freedom under responsibility!

-Being the second of three blogposts on the unspoken rules of Danish work culture, this blogpost will enlighten you on the term freedom under responsibility:
+Being the second of four blogposts on the unspoken rules of Danish work culture, this blogpost will enlighten you on the term freedom under responsibility:

 What constitutes the Danish work-life-balance?